 It celebrates creativity of all kinds, which is evident in the lantern and lights displays, music, markets, art contests, traditional dances, and much more.

 DREAM Festival 2024 Dates, Program, Music & Markets, Dubbo NSW

-DREAM is an acronym that stands for Dubbo Regional Entertainment Arts and Music.
-It takes place for 10 days every October, and features art, workshops, music, food, wine, and local artists.
-The festival organizers work closely with the local arts communities, organizations, and schools to curate a creative and artistic line-up of events each year.
-The week long event takes place in different locations around Dubbo, and there is no entry fee for anyone who wishes to attend.
+The festival organisers work closely with the local arts communities, organizations, and schools to curate a creative and artistic line-up of events each year.
+The 11-day-long event takes place in different locations around Dubbo, and there is no entry fee for anyone who wishes to attend.

 Music + Markets is perhaps the most famous and well-attended aspect of the event.
-Victoria park lights up with dozens of market stalls selling gourmet food, arts and crafts, children’s clothing, and more.
+Victoria Park lights up with dozens of market stalls selling gourmet food, arts and crafts, children’s clothing, and more.
 Kids can look forward to their very own Dreamland, a hotspot for child-friendly entertainment, activities, and education.
 There will be bars serving alcohol for attendees aged 18 and up.
-Most of the events will be held outdoors, so be sure to bring a blanket or low chairs to unwind.
+Most of the events will be held outdoors, so bring a blanket or low chairs to unwind.